aws/amazon-vpc-cni-k8s/README.md

 Default: `false`

-Setting `DISABLE_NETWORK_RESOURCE_PROVISIONING` to `true` will make IPAMD to depend only on IMDS to get attached ENIs and IPs/prefixes.
+Setting `DISABLE_NETWORK_RESOURCE_PROVISIONING` to `true` will make IPAMD depend only on IMDS to get attached ENIs and IPs/prefixes.

 ---